 Put your worries to bed by supporting your sleep cycle with non-toxic bed frames.
 Why?
-Because a nightmarish 9.8 million tons: that’s the amount of furniture that ends up in landfills every.single.year.
+Because a nightmarish 9.8 million tons of furniture ends up in landfills every.single.year.

 If that doesn’t make you toss and turn, then maybe the volatile organic compounds (VOCs) and formaldehyde in your old bed frame might—literally, considering studies have found that exposure to VOCs negatively affects sleep health and even sleep disorders.